-This metric gauges the percent of long-term care residents that are suffering from new or worsened pressure ulcers.
-We have found that pressure ulcers are an measure of the quality of nursing care a nursing home provides.
+This statistic is an indication of the percent of long-term residents who are suffering from new or worsened pressure ulcers.
+We've found that pressure ulcers are a great barometer of the quality of nursing care a nursing home provides.

 Minimizes Serious Falls

 In Chelsea Retirement Community, 2.2% of Patients had Serious Falls